Philadelphia Head-On Collision Lawyer

 Mechanical Failure

-Before selling their product to the general market, car manufacturers must assure their products to the public.
+Before selling their product to the general market, car manufacturers must ensure their products meet safety standards.

 Often, the parts, such as brake pads or steering columns, are damaged or manufactured with defects and may malfunction and cause an accident or loss of control.